Ashu-NT/project_manager_Lite/docs/pm_modernization/TODO/README.md

 one real baseline leftover (`planned_labor_total`).
 Canonical labor rows from every source are aggregated and identity-redacted unless the caller has project-scoped `finance.read_sensitive`.

+Phase C.9 finance-authority clean break (2026-08-11): `Project.planned_budget` and
+`Project.currency` were deleted from the domain aggregate, ORM, mapper, repository, project commands, CSV import, desktop DTOs, presenters, and QML editor.
+Migration `u8v9w0x1y2z3` drops both database columns. `ProjectFinancialProfile.currency_code` is now the only project-finance currency authority, including project-resource and reporting defaults.
+The project catalog, finance snapshot, portfolio heatmap, and scenario readers obtain currency from the profile and approved budget totals from `ProjectBudget`/`BudgetLine` in scoped SQL.
+Baseline/EVM no longer treat budget authorization as a cost-loaded performance baseline, and the two-way currency synchronization plus its transition marker were deleted.
+This is a direct pre-release cutover: no backfill, dual read, compatibility alias, or dormant legacy branch exists.

 ## 3. Finance — Phase D and E (future, not started)

 - **Phase D** (forecasts/ETC/change control/reporting): forecast versions+lines, ETC source